André Schürrle

 André Horst Schürrle (/de/; born 6 November 1990) is a German former professional footballer who played as a winger or forward.

 He began his career at Mainz 05 in 2009, spending two years at the club before a £6.5 million transfer to Bayer 04 Leverkusen.
 His performances there gained the attention of Chelsea, who signed him for a reported £18 million in 2013.
 Schürrle played one-and-a-half Premier League seasons at the English club before joining VfL Wolfsburg for £22 million in January 2015, winning the DFB-Pokal and DFL-Supercup in his first year.
+He then joined Borussia Dortmund in July 2016.
+His time there included loan spells at Fulham and Spartak Moscow.
+After leaving Dortmund, he retired from professional football in July 2020, at the age of 29.

 Schürrle was a full international for Germany from 2010 to 2017, gaining 57 caps and scoring 22 goals.
-He was a member of the German squads which reached the semi-finals at UEFA Euro 2012 and won the 2014 FIFA World Cup.
-During extra-time in the 2014 FIFA World Cup Final he provided the assist for Mario Götze's winning goal against Argentina.
-He retired from professional football in July 2020, at the age of 29.
+He was a member of the German squads which reached the semi-finals at Euro 2012 and won the 2014 World Cup.
+During extra-time in the final he provided the assist for Mario Götze's winning goal against Argentina.